carleenaortega/group_06-1/Milestone_3/README.md

   - tibble

-3. Run the following scripts (in order) with the appropriate arguments specified
+3. To replicate this analysis, clone this repository, navigate to the `Milestone_3` folder in your terminal, and type in the following commands (in order):

 **In the Milestone_3 folder as working directory**

  **Download data with load_data.R** \
-  Rscript scripts/load_data.R --URL="https://archive.ics.uci.edu/ml/machine-learning-databases/adult/adult.data"
+  Rscript scripts/load_data.R --URL="https://archive.ics.uci.edu/ml/machine-learning-databases/adult/adult.data" --filepath=docs/adult_data.csv

   **Wrangle/clean/process the data with process_data.R** \
   Rscript scripts/process_data.R --raw_data="data/adult_data.csv" --processed="adult_data_clean.csv"